 Computer vision is driving serious business value.

-With the market set to hit nearly $30B this year, manufacturers, tech leaders, and operators are betting on AI vision to improve yield, cut costs, and stay ahead.
+With the market set to hit over $24B this year, manufacturers, tech leaders, and operators are betting on AI vision to improve yield, cut costs, and stay ahead.

 The challenge, though, is figuring out which trends actually deliver.